Flisa IL

-Flisa Idrettslag is an alliance sports club based in Flisa, Åsnes, Norway.
+Flisa Idrettslag is a multi-sports club based in the village of Flisa in Åsnes Municipality, Norway.

 It has sections for football (soccer) and team handball, and was founded in 1971.

-The men's football team plays in the Third Division.
+The men's football team played in the Third Division, among others with a lengthy stint from 2005 to 2017.
 They won their section in both 2008 and 2009, and both times wound up in promotion playoffs.
-The team lost 2-3 on aggregate both times; first to FF Lillehammer and the second time to Brumunddal.
+The team lost 2–3 on aggregate both times; first to FF Lillehammer and the second time to Brumunddal.